takumiadachi/angu-cht/README.md

 Run `ng serve --configuration dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-or Run `ng serve --configuration dev --host 0.0.0.0` if you want to use another computer to debug.
+or Run `ng serve --configuration development --host 0.0.0.0 --publicHost xxx.xxx.xxx.xxx` if you want to use another computer to debug.

 ## Code scaffolding